 The Glamann Award is named for Hank Glamann, ACES co-founder and a former national board member.
 The award recognizes people and organizations that have contributed to the Society and the craft of copy editing.
-Each year’s recipient is chosen by the Executive Committee of ACES.
+Each year’s recipient is chosen by the Board of Directors of ACES.

 Cruden retired from the Detroit Free Press in 2008 as its chief editor of the copy desks, ending a 35-year editing career with the paper that he started shortly after he graduated from Hamilton College in 1968.

 Cruden has led countless seminars at ACES conferences and workshops and elsewhere.
 He most notably moderated a session at several ACES conferences called “Inside Readers’ Heads,” where he invited average readers to comment on headlines seen in newspapers.
 Welcoming readers’ candid views by emphasizing that what they say is always right, he provided news copy editors with valuable insights on how readers really respond to headlines, often contrary to the many rules copy editors had been taught for decades.

 Former Free Press colleagues praised Cruden as they recalled their years working with him.